Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 Why Choose Hilbert for Your Bachelor of Science in Forensic Science: CSI Degree?

 Hilbert’s CSI degree program is distinguished by the experience and expertise of our faculty, many of whom have worked in criminal justice for 25 years or more and have earned advanced degrees.
-Our professors have worked as special agents, detectives and forensic investigators, and come from the ranks of the FBI, New York State Police, county sheriff’s departments, local police departments and the Erie County Medical Examiner's Office.
+Our professors have worked as special agents, detectives and forensic investigators, and come from the ranks of the FBI, New York State Police, county sheriff’s departments, and local police departments.

 But our expert faculty is only the start.
 Hilbert also offers you: